sjorn3/elm-fields/README.md

-#elm-fields: First Class Fieldnames.
+# elm-fields: First Class Fieldnames
+This library provides a system for passing field names as arguments to functions and also applying updates to fields with a clean syntax.

+## Why use them?

+- Create functions which are general across the field that they make alterations to.
+- Easily readable syntax:
+  - `reset        = set num_lives 10`
+  - `subOne field = modify field ((-) 1)`
+  - `playerHit    = subOne num_lives`
+- Compose them with `compose` to access and modify elements of deeply nested records with a smaller code size.
+  - ``setX n = set (pos `compose` x) n``
-Lenses specifically for being defined and used as field names.
-All of the types are general enough to be used with any data type.
+- Although intended for records, the the underlying lenses are general enough for any data type.

+## Game Example

 ```elm
 import FieldLens exposing (..)